Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 fork and knife tied in a measuring tape and a plate with a fresh apple

-Over the years, he has had a lot of success with carb cycling, and he says that’s the main secret to achieving low body fat percentages.
+Helmut keeps an eye on his carb intake.
+He has had a lot of success with carb cycling, which he says is his secret to achieving low body fat percentages.

-Carb cycling involves going through 4 to 5 days of less than 200 grams of carbs and then a big boost of carbs on the last day to over 500 grams.
+Carb cycling involves going through 4 to 5 days of less than 200 grams of carbs and then a big boost of carbs on the last day to over 500 grams on a highly intensive workout day.

 "People come up to me and ask all sorts of weird, senseless, unimportant questions and baseless myths rather than actually putting that effort in improving their nutrition & training.
 What will happen when you quit working out?
 What will happen when you quit taking supplements?